custom-components/sensor.airthings_wave/README.md

 It might be beneficial to install the latest firmware on the device using the official app first.

+Battery level only works for the Airthings wave pluss device.

 ## Known Issues